Schlaubischlump/SuggestionPopup/README.md

 <img src="screenshot.png" width="300" />

 Usage:
-If you just one to have a simple location search, things are easy:
+If you just want to have a simple location search, things are easy:

 ``` Swift
 // Keep a reference to the search completer in memory.